Former state lawmaker, regent pleads guilty to racketeering

 After pleading guilty to racketeering on Thursday, Alford received a sentence of 15 years, with eight to be served in prison and the remainder on probation, the attorney general's news release said.
 A condition of his probation is that he may not conduct any business with the state.

-Alford was accused of falsely claiming that his company, Allied Energy Services, was owed $2.2 million from five entities, including the University of Georgia and Georgia Military College, a public college not run by the regents.
+Alford was arrested in 2019 and accused of falsely claiming that his company, Allied Energy Services, was owed $2.2 million from five entities, including the University of Georgia and Georgia Military College, a public college not run by the regents.
 He also allegedly claimed to be owed money from two banks and a solar energy firm.

 University System of Georgia officials said the invoices were fake and that universities don’t do business with regents.
-Alford resigned from the board shortly thereafter.
+Alford resigned from the board shortly thereafter, in October 2019.

 The allegations in the indictment revolve around a common business practice known as factoring, in which a business will sell rights to future income to a lender in exchange for up-front money.
 The lender profits by buying the future income at a discount.
 Alford is accused of transmitting fraudulent documents to prove he had future accounts worth $2.2 million as part of an effort to sell them for nearly $1.7 million.